Contact a lawyer now

 When a couple has been together for a long time and shares a spousal relationship without being married, it is then known as a common-law relationship.
 The couples who are in common-law relationships live together and share the lifestyle of married couples.
 They even share their finances and have the right to each other’s property.
 The only thing that makes them different from legally married couples is the lack of a marriage license and certificate.

-In a common-law relationship, a couple might lead a life like a married couple and enjoy certain spousal benefits, however, when the relationship ends, the couple does not get the same legal rights as married couples do under the law of Family Law Act.
+In a common-law relationship, a couple might lead a life like a married couple and enjoy certain spousal benefits; however, when the relationship ends, the couple does not get the same legal rights as married couples do under the Family Law Act.

 Everything you bought belongs to you in a common-law relationship, and everything your partner bought belongs to them.
-However, if you both bought something, such as the house, together, then you can either divide the property or come to an agreement on who will get the property.
+However, if you both bought something, such as the house, together, then you can either divide the property or agree on who will get the property.
 The same rulings go for debts, taxes, and other property and assets.

 Common Law Separation Agreement

-As no legal certificates or forms are stating or proving your common-law relationship, most couples do not bother with any of the legal procedures.
+As no legal separation agreement for common law or forms state or prove your common-law relationship, most couples do not bother with any of the legal procedures.
 However, if you are not comfortable not having any legal backup, then you and your partner can always draft up a cohabitation agreement.

-To simply put, a cohabitation agreement is like a pseudo marriage certificate.
-At the beginning of your common-law relationship, you and your partner can sign on the cohabitation agreement making a statement and a claim about your common-law relationship.
+Simply put, a cohabitation agreement is like a pseudo-marriage certificate.
+At the beginning of your common-law relationship, you and your partner can sign the cohabitation agreement, making a statement and a claim about your common-law relationship.

 The cohabitation agreement document will consist of terms and conditions with additional clauses about your finances, property, assets, debts, and parenting rights.
 You can also outline any other issue that you and your partner believe is vital and must be included in the document.